yamagen/plotting-poetry-2025/slide.md

 ---

-## Methods
+## **Methods**

-- Using a parallel corpus of waka and modern Japanese translations
+- Using a parallel corpus of waka (OP) and modern Japanese translations (CT)
-- Align waka with contemporary paraphrases
+- Align waka (OP) with contemporary translations (CT)
 - Use phrase gloss and structured data
 - Analyze rule types and transformation limits
 - Identify compression patterns for poetic thought

 ---

-### Steps
+### **Goals**

-1. Calculating of the frequency of the conversion patterns
-2. Clustering of the conversion patterns:
+- Obtain some typical conversion patterns between OP and CT.
+  - Grammatical pattern, especially predicative elements. i.e. tense, aspect, &larr; elements making a poem longer.
+  - Lexical construction such as proper nouns.
-   - Grammatical, Lexical, Structural, Rhetorical etc.
+  - Rhetorical techniques &rarr; such as implications.
-3. Modeling of the conversion patterns:
-   - Rule based, Statistical based etc.

 <!-- JPN_ONLY_START
 1. 高頻度の変換ルールをリストアップ